erlang/otp/HOWTO/INSTALL.md

 if native atomic memory operations are not available.

-Erlang/OTP itself provides implementations of native atomic memory operations that can be used when compiling with a `gcc` compatible compiler on 32-bit and 64-bit x86, 32-bit and 64-bit SPARC V9, and 32-bit PowerPC.
-When compiling with a `gcc` compatible compiler on other architectures, the VM may be able to make use of native atomic operations using the `__sync_*` primitives, but this should only be used as a last resort since this wont give you optimal performance.
+Erlang/OTP itself provides implementations of native atomic memory operations that can be used when compiling with a `gcc` compatible compiler for 32/64-bit x86, 32/64-bit SPARC V9, 32-bit PowerPC, or 32-bit Tile.
+When compiling with a `gcc` compatible compiler for other architectures, the VM may be able to make use of native atomic operations using the `__atomic_*` builtins (may be available when using a `gcc` of at least version 4.7) and/or using the `__sync_*` builtins (may be available when using a `gcc` of at least version 4.1).
+If only the `gcc`'s `__sync_*` builtins are available, the performance will suffer.
+Such a configuration should only be used as a last resort.
 When compiling on Windows using a MicroSoft Visual C++ compiler native atomic memory operations are provided by Windows APIs.

+Native atomic implementation in the order preferred:
+1. The implementation provided by Erlang/OTP.
+2. The API provided by Windows.
+3. The implementation based on the `gcc` `__atomic_*` builtins.
-You are recommended to use the native atomic implementation provided by Erlang/OTP, or the API provided by Windows.
-If these do not provide native atomics on your platform, you are recommended to build and install [libatomic_ops][] before building Erlang/OTP.
-The `libatomic_ops` library provides native atomic memory operations for a variety of platforms and compilers.
-When building Erlang/OTP you need to inform the build system of where the `libatomic_ops` library is installed using the `--with-libatomic_ops=PATH` configure switch.
+4. If none of the above are available for your architecture/compiler, you are recommended to build and install [libatomic_ops][] before building Erlang/OTP.
+The `libatomic_ops` library provides native atomic memory operations for a variety of architectures and compilers.
+When building Erlang/OTP you need to inform the build system of where the `libatomic_ops` library is installed using the `--with-libatomic_ops=PATH` `configure` switch.
+5. As a last resort, the implementation solely based on the `gcc` `__sync_*` builtins.
+This will however cause lots of expensive and unnecessary memory barrier instructions to be issued.
+That is, performance will suffer.
+The `configure` script will warn at the end of its execution if it cannot find any other alternative than this.

 ### Building ###